Automattic/themes/recipebook/readme.txt

 == Description ==

-RecipeBook is a versatile theme designed to cater to various content creators.
-It explores the Query Loop element in a very particular way, with zero spacings and block strokes.
+RecipeBook is a versatile theme designed for various content creators.
+It explores the Query Loop element in a particular way, with zero spacing and block strokes.

 == Changelog ==